devnull-cz/c-prog-lang/modules/bitwise-operations.md

 ```

 Another common case is to use an integer type to store multiple kinds of
 information, with mask to extract the parts.
-Here, a `ungisned short` type
+Here, a `unsigned short` type
 stores the byte value and associated flags:

 ```C